Sean's Blog

 Modality Gap: Multi-modal training strategies like CLIP that unify text and image in a shared embedding space, suffer from the Modality Gap, where text and image vectors form distinct clusters instead of occupying a shared cluster in the embedding space (relative similarities are working though).
 This separation can limit the effectiveness of cross-modal retrieval and transfer tasks.

 Dimensional Collapse: A phenomenon in contrastive learning where the learned representations tend to occupy a lower-dimensional subspace than intended, effectively "collapsing" along certain dimensions.
-This results in embeddings that don't fully utilize the available embedding dimensions.
-The collapse leads to suboptimal representations where different embedding dimensions become highly correlated rather than capturing independent features.
+This results in embeddings that don't fully utilize the available embedding dimensions, leading to highly correlated dimensions rather than capturing independent features.